 Quarantine Station Ghost Tours

-In the Quarantine Station haunted?
+Is the Quarantine Station haunted?
 You’ll only find out if you take one of the Point Nepean ghost tours.
-The Point Nepean Quarantine Station ghost is believed to be that of Adeline Eliza Satchwell.
-Adeline was 83 when she died in 1943.

 The Quarantine Station tours can be taken as regular tours of the facilities during the day, or as a ghost tour at night.
 Both are offered by the Nepean Historical Society located in nearby Sorrento.